 Frequently Asked Questions

-As long as you store your sauce in an airtight container in the refrigerator, it should last for up to 1 month.
+As long as you store your recipe for chocolate syrup in an airtight container in the refrigerator, it should last for up to 1 month.
 If you have a lot left over and would rather freeze it, transfer to freezer bags and store for up to 3 months.

 That is up to you!
 This works great served as a hot fudge sauce over brownies and ice cream.
 It also works great served at room temperature - you may just need to thin it down slightly with a bit of water or milk.